paulinakaszuba94/csv_json_sqlite_flow/README.md

+Python script that:
-Python script that reads .csv file to a DatFrame, cleans them and create .json file.
+-> reads (many) .csv files to a DataFrame,
+-> cleans data (preprocessing),
+-> creates .json file from DataFrame,
-Then based on .json file creates .sqlite DB where data is inserted and additionally, a new VIEW is created.
+-> based on .json file creates .sqlite DB where data is inserted, -> builds a specific VIEW in DB.